- Where do I find zones?

 - A deeper dive into zones

 Before digging into custom zones, aspect ratio, and how-to’s, let’s look at what display zones is and how you can or cannot use them.
 Display Zones are zones on your TV playing independently from each other.
 So, for example, you could have one zone with static content, one zone with news, and one zone with advertisements.
 The content itself is more or less up to you.
 In short, you can have multiple zones on your TV playing their own content independently from each other.

-When we refer to zones, we mean portions of a screen that change content independently.
-Zoning is great way to segment your digital signage content.
-We have pre-made certain zone configurations, but if you have something different in mind, you can always set up any configuration yourself.
+We have pre-made zone layouts, but if you have something different in mind, you can always set up your zones yourself.
 So let’s get to it!